 3. Processing of personal data that you make available to us

-We process personal data when Bookwire sets up a customer account for you (business customers), if you send us a message using the contact form, or if you redeem a code for downloading an eBook via our website.
+We process personal data when Bookwire sets up a customer account for you (business customers), when you send us a message, when you apply for a job, or when you redeem a code for downloading an eBook via our website.